mehulgohil/shorti.fy/README.md

 ![DatabaseDiagram.jpeg](.attachments/DatabaseDiagram.jpg)

 Our database will be read intensively as we need to fetch the url and redirect the user accordingly.
-We will be using a key-value no sql database (Cassandra)
+We will be using a key-value no sql database (Cassandra, DynamoDB)

 ## Authentication and Authorization